avansp/EJB-playground/01-HelloWorld-CDI/README.md

 This registers your URL to `http://127.0.0.1:8080/helloworld-cdi`.

 You need to create `index.html` file as a template under the `WebContent` folder.
-Without this file, you will see *403 Forbidden* message if you open the root URL.
+Without this file, you will see *403 Forbidden* message if you open the URL.

 * Right-click your project -> New -> HTML file
 * Select WebContent folder and create `index.html`